beroe/dragon6810.github.io/README.md

 A command block is a block that you can insert a special code that mojang created.
 A command block can be powered by redstone, which can be useful in minigames or servers.
 Although a command block doesn't have a limit of characters, chat has a limit of 100 characters.

 ## The Different Types Of Command Blocks
-There are 3 types of command blocks and each one has it's own property.
+There are 3 types of command blocks and each one has its own property.
 Here they Are:
 - Impulse command blocks are the default, and the only ones in 1.8.
 They simply execute the command once, and nothing else.
 - Chain command blocks act as a chain.
 (Hence its name).
 The arrow points in the direction that the redstone source will    come out of, so make sure that's where you put your next command block.
 - Repeating command blocks repeat the command on always active, or a constant redstone signal if on needs redstone.